ufrisk/pcileech-fpga/pciescreamer/readme.md

 Building the project may take a very long time (~1 hour).

 The PCIe device will show as Xilinx Ethernet Adapter with Device ID 0x0666 on the target system by default.
-For instructions how to change the device id and other advanced build properties check out the [advanced build readme](build.md) for information.
+For instructions how to change the device id and other advanced build properties check out the [build readme](build.md) for information.

 Stability Issues:
 =================